sdpython/ensae_teaching_cs/README.rst

 This page gives access to the content of practical sessions I give at the `ENSAE <http://www.ensae.fr/>`_.
 They are based on Python.
-The project is hosted on GitHub can be modified by sending me pull request:
+The project is hosted on GitHub can be modified by sending me pull requests:

     * `GitHub/ensae_teaching_cs <https://github.com/sdpython/ensae_teaching_cs/>`_
     * `documentation <http://www.xavierdupre.fr/app/ensae_teaching_cs/helpsphinx/index.html>`_